Skip to content

 );

-Link renders an <a> tag that intercepts clicks and calls router.navigate() instead of doing a full page reload.
+Link renders an <a> tag that intercepts clicks and uses router.navigate().

 el('h1')('Home'),